-Furthermore, the city offers numerous coffee shops from which to choose, where they can catch a breath after the exhausting shopping in Thessaloniki’s numerous stores, which are mostly located in the city center.
+Furthermore, the city offers numerous coffee shops from which to choose, where they can catch their breath after the exhausting shopping in Thessaloniki’s numerous stores, which are mostly located in the city center.

 Anyone who chooses Thessaloniki as their Christmas destination in Greece should not forget to taste Terkenlis’ famous chocolate “Tsoureki.”

-Kastoria is one of the most romantic cities of Greece and doubtless among the most popular destinations for Winter.
+Kastoria is one of the most romantic cities of Greece and without a doubt among the most popular destinations for winter.
 The city is built on the edge of Kastoria Lake, offering majestic views all around.
 Tourists can wander around the city and admire the combination of traditional and modern elements in its architecture.

-During Christmasime, visitors can sing traditional local carols along with local people.
-Those who choose to travel to Kastoria during the Winter should make sure that they are there between January 6 and 8, however, when locals celebrate the famous Ragoutsaria, a revival of the ceremonies of the Greek god Dionysus.
+During Christmastime, visitors can sing traditional local carols along with the locals.
+Those who choose to travel to Kastoria during the winter should make sure they are there between January 6th and January 8th, however, which is when locals celebrate the famous Ragoutsaria, a revival of the ceremonies of the Greek god Dionysus.

-People dress up and celebrate appropriately until the wee morning hours.
+People dress up and celebrate into the wee morning hours.

 As Kastoria is the biggest producer of products related to furs, tourists are encouraged to pay a visit to the local stores and buy a pair of warm slippers for the winter.

-Meanwhile, the municipality of Trikala organizes one of the greatest Christmas festivals in Greece.
-The “Mill of Elves” is a unique, completely magical journey for children as well as adults.
+Meanwhile, the Municipality of Trikala organizes one of the greatest Christmas festivals in Greece.
+The “Mill of Elves” is a unique, completely magical journey for children as well as for adults.

-There are many activities to keep visitors busy within the city, but there are also many significant places nearby that can be part of a tourist’s itinerary, including Meteora, the most important monastery complex in Greece after Mount Athos, or Pertouli Ski Center for an enjoyable day in the snow.
+There are many activities to entertain visitors within the city, but there are also many significant places nearby that can be part of a tourist’s itinerary, including Meteora, the most important monastery complex in Greece second only to Mount Athos, or the Pertouli Ski Center for an enjoyable day in the snow.

-Tourists will have the opportunity to become children again and enter the Christmas world from another perspective.
+Tourists will have the opportunity to relive their childhood so to say and get another perspective of Christmas.
 The colorful village transports its visitors into a magical fairytale and offers them the ultimate Christmas atmosphere.

-The small village of Agios Athanasios, which only has 184 permanent residents, is located in northern Greece, on Kaimaktsalan Mountain.
-In 1992, it was declared as a traditional settlement of Greece and it has remained unchanged ever since.
+The small village of Agios Athanasios with only 184 permanent residents is located in northern Greece on Kaimaktsalan Mountain.
+In 1992, it was declared a traditional settlement of Greece, and it has remained unchanged ever since.

-The village, which was built in the late 16th century by farmers and builders from Epirus, now serves as a tourist resort.
-It has many beautifully and traditionally built hotels and B&Bs where families can enjoy their winter vacation.
+The village, which was built in the late sixteenth century by farmers and builders from Epirus, now serves as a tourist resort.
+There are many beautifully and traditionally built hotels and B&Bs in the area, where families can enjoy their winter vacation.